 NB: Archaeology-related events that are not part of the Friday TARL Seminar Series are in italics.

-1 April - Dr Ariana Lambrides, James Cook University: “Foraging variability and the archaeology of small islands in American Samoa.”
+5 August - Dr Ariana Lambrides, James Cook University, ARC Centre of Excellence for Australian Biodiversity and Heritage: “Foraging variability and the archaeology of small islands in American Samoa”

 12 August - Dr Dave Steinberg, Northern Territory Government: “Japanese pearling and the wreck of the Sanyo Maru: implications for Contact Archaeology in northern Australia”

 19 August - Erika Gress, James Cook University: “Bridging Marine Biology and Maritime Archaeology - The SS Yongala case study”